stepanataccolade/docsv2/sources/ci_permissions.md

 We use OAuth authentication.
 What this means is if you have either a GitHub or Bitbucket account, you do not need to create a separate account on our platform.

+If you want to build repositories in your GitHub Enterprise instannce, you will still need to sign in with GitHub or Bitbucket and add an account integration for GitHub Enterprise.

-## Access to repos
+## Access to repositories

-When signing up to Shippable, you will be prompted to give Shippable access to your repos.
+When signing in to Shippable, you will be prompted to give Shippable access to your repos.
 GitHub and Bitbucket auth behave a little differently as follows -

 **GitHub**- By default, we will only ask for access to public repos.
 If you want to use Shippable to build your private repos, you will need to authorize us for private repositories.
 This is done from your [Account Settings Page](account_settings.md).